 4) Electrolyte abnormalities – A sudden increase or decrease in the potassium level in the body

 6) Very slow rhythm or a sudden fast rhythm

 Yes, a heart attack can be prevented by maintaining a healthy lifestyle.
 Dr. Shirodkar recommends following a healthy diet, exercising on a regular basis, reducing stress and keeping drinking and smoking to a minimum for the good health of your lungs and heart.
 Poor health of lungs inversely affects your heart health too.

 Patients who suffer from diabetes and cholesterol should keep those two factors in check as well.

 A cardiac arrest cannot be prevented

 Although a cardiac arrest cannot be prevented as it can occur due to multiple factors, Dr Kumawat suggests that each patient is different and they require an individual evaluation to find out if they are at risk of having a cardiac arrest.

 Patients with prior heart problems should consult with their treating doctor and understand if they require an ICD (Implantable Cardioverter Defibrillator).
 This is also applicable to patients who have undergone a successful surgery or angioplasty.

 It is clear that in an emergency situation, a specific medication won’t be of any help because cardiac arrest is a condition wherein the heart stops beating all of a sudden.
 Yet, Dr. Kumawat urges patients to carry their routine cardiac medications while traveling and in similar situations.

 Now that we know the primary differences between a heart attack and a cardiac arrest, we can use these terms undoubtedly.
-It is important to enjoy life, have new experiences, and make unforgettable memories, but, at the same time, ensure that you take care of your heart and prevent undesirable heart conditions.
+It is important to enjoy life, have new experiences and make unforgettable memories, but at the same time, ensure that you take care of your heart and follow tips for a healthy heart.
+This will surely prevent undesirable heart conditions for long life.